 What law creates the L-1 visa category?

-L-1A is for executives and managers, while L-1B is for specialized knowledge workers.
-USCIS explains how it evaluates these categories in the USCIS Policy Manual, Volume 2, Part L.Is USCIS the only decision maker?
+L-1A visas are for executives and managers.
+L-1B visas are for employees with specialised knowledge of the company’s products, services, systems, or processes.
+USCIS explains how it evaluates both in the USCIS Policy Manual, Volume 2, Part L.Is USCIS the only decision maker for an L-1 visa?

-No. USCIS decides the petition, but visa issuance at a consulate is guided by 9 FAM 402.12, and officers still evaluate eligibility and admissibility at the visa stage.Where can I see the full L-1 cost breakdown?
+No. USCIS decides the L-1 petition, but a consular officer still decides whether to issue the L-1 visa and is guided by 9 FAM 402.12.
+At the visa interview, consular officers re-check petition validity, visa eligibility, and general admissibility to the United States.Where can I see the full L-1 visa cost breakdown?

-You can find the detailed schedule here: L-1 visa costs and L-1 visa fees.What counts as a parent, subsidiary, affiliate, or branch for L-1?
+You can see our detailed schedule of L-1 visa costs and fees here: L-1 visa costs and L-1 visa fees.Is the L-1 visa a nonimmigrant or immigrant visa?

-USCIS expects proof the US office is real and operating, with activity and hiring that supports an executive or managerial role.
-RFEs are commonly triggered by too few employees, unclear duties that look hands-on, or business plan projections that are not supported by real traction.Can I go from L-1A to EB-1C, and what is the typical sequence?
+At the L-1 new office extension stage, USCIS expects proof that the U.S. office is real and operating, with activity and hiring that support an executive or managerial L-1A role.
+RFEs are commonly triggered by too few employees, duties that look too hands-on, or business plan projections that are not backed by actual operational progress, such as hiring, clients, contracts, or business activity.
+See USCIS Policy Manual, Volume 2, Part L, Chapter 6.Can I go from an L-1A visa to an EB-1C green card, and what is the typical sequence?

 Yes.
-Many people enter on L-1A, then file EB-1C once the US entity is operating with enough structure to show a true executive or managerial role.
-Timing depends on how quickly you can document staffing, operations, and the qualifying relationship.Can my spouse work on L-2, and what do we need to do?
+Many executives and managers enter on an L-1A visa and then file EB-1C once the U.S. entity has enough structure to show a true executive or managerial role.
+The timing depends on how quickly you can document staffing, operations, and the qualifying relationship.Can my spouse work in the U.S. on L-2 status, and what do we need to do?

-In many cases, L-2 spouses can work in the US, but the practical steps depend on how status is recorded after entry.
-The key first step is to check the I-94 for correct classification and then follow the appropriate employment authorization path for that situation.What are the most common L-1 denial reasons, and how can we avoid them?
+In most cases, an L-1 visa holder’s spouse can work in the U.S. in L-2 status without filing a separate work permit application, provided the I-94 is correctly marked, for example with “L-2S.”
+The first step is to check your spouse’s I-94 and then follow the employment authorization guidance for that classification.
+See USCIS Policy Manual, Volume 2, Part L, Chapter 2.What are the most common L-1 visa denial reasons, and how can we avoid them?

-Most denials come from not proving the qualifying relationship, duties that read like individual contributor work, weak specialized knowledge narratives, or thin staffing in new office cases.
-You avoid this by aligning the org chart and duty breakdown with real evidence and keeping ownership and employment documentation clean.Disclaimer
+Most L-1 visa denials come from not proving the qualifying relationship, duties that read like individual-contributor work instead of executive or managerial roles, weak specialised knowledge explanations, or thin staffing in new office cases.
+You can reduce this risk by aligning the org chart and duty breakdown with real evidence and keeping ownership and employment documentation clean and consistent.Disclaimer

 This page is general information, not legal advice.
 L-1 eligibility is fact-specific, and both USCIS policy and consular practice can change.
 Always confirm current requirements in the primary sources, including 8 CFR §214.2(l), USCIS Policy Manual, Volume 2, Part L, and 9 FAM 402.12.About the Authors